uloma07/spicyTests/Readme.txt

 Hi all, Pull, edit and push.
-This is meant to be a test. --Spicy Admin
+This is meant to be a test.
+Deadline is this weekend!
+--Spicy Admin